+The kernel

-The kernel is simply a part of the operating system that creates the abstractions for hardware, so that userspace software can interact with it.
-On the list provided previously, items 1-5 is handled by the operating system, and the rest through special system software that is commonly grouped together with the OS.
+This is a crucial part of the OS that is not explicitly mentioned in your syllabus1 It is a part of the operating system that creates a layer on top of your hardware, so that other software, like system software can interact with it.
+For IGCSE, it is grouped together with system software.

+Items 1-5 in the list above is actually handled by the kernel, and the rest is handled by special system software that is usually just called the OS.